The Best of Burgundy

 Chablis Elegance

-Embark on a journey to Chablis, beginning with a tour and tasting at Domaine Laroche, a prestigious estate deeply rooted in Chablis’ winemaking heritage.
+Embark on a journey to Chablis, beginning with a tour and tasting at Domaine Laroche, a prestigious estate deeply rooted in the area’s winemaking heritage.
 Known for its meticulous craftsmanship, the domaine produces some of the finest expressions of Chardonnay, with wines that beautifully capture the minerality and finesse of the region’s Kimmeridgian soils.
-Relish a seasonal lunch featuring traditional Burgundy dishes at the winery, such as coq au vin, tender beef bourguignon, and tarte Tatin made with caramelized local apples, all thoughtfully paired with the estate’s finest wines.
-Return to Dijon for an evening at leisure.
+After a seasonal lunch featuring traditional Burgundian dishes, descend into the dramatic limestone cellars of Domaine Bailly Lapierre, carved deep into the hillsides of the Yonne Valley.
+During a guided tasting of their refined sparkling wines, discover the art of crafting crisp and complex Crémant de Bourgogne.
+Return to Dijon, where the remainder of the day is yours to enjoy at your own pace.

 Included Meals: Breakfast, Lunch